-Select the necessary schemas for the components you want to install.
+Select the necessary schemas for the product(s) you want to install.

-Note: You must remember or make a note of these schema names and the prefix value from this screen; you will need them later when you are configuring your components.
-You will need to provide the schema name in the format prefix_schemaname.
+Note: You must remember or make a note of these schema names and the prefix value from this screen; you will need them later when you are configuring your products.
+You will need to provide the schema name in the format prefix\schemaname.
 For example, if you used the default prefix DEV, you will supply the following schema name for the MDS schema: